MateiAlexandraMarinela/manual_testing_project/README.md

 <h3>1.4 Test Design</h3>

-Functional test cases were created in Zephyr Squad.<br> Based on the analysis of the specifications, the test design techniques used for generating test cases are use case testing and positive and negative testing.<br>
+Functional test cases were created in Zephyr Squad.<br> Based on the analysis of the specifications, the test design techniques used for generating test cases are use case testing, UI testing and positive and negative testing.<br>
 Test cases:

 ![Test C!](https://github.com/MateiAlexandraMarinela/manual_testing_project/blob/main/print%20screen%20to%20use%20in%20github/test%20cases-test%20design.png)